-- sub-type Distinguishes different types of circuit IDs. - sub-length Length of the circuit ID type - access node identifier ASCII string.
+- sub-length Length of the circuit ID type - access node identifier ASCII string.
 Default is the MAC address of the switch's CPU.
-This field is set by the ip dhcp snooping information option command, - eth The second field is the fixed string "eth" - slot The slot represents the stack unit for this system. - port The port which received the DHCP request.
+This field is set by the ip dhcp snooping information option command, - eth The second field is the fixed string "eth" - slot - The slot represents the stack unit for this system. - port - The port which received the DHCP request.
 If the packet arrives over a trunk, the value is the ifIndex of the trunk. - vlan Tag of the VLAN which received the DHCP request.